jacobweinstock/DesignPhilosophy/README.md

     - Short: no more than one word
     - No plural
     - Lower case
-    - Informative about the service it gives
+    - Informative about the service it provides
-    - Avoid utilities/models packages
+    - Avoid packages named utility/utilities or model/models
 3. Avoid renaming imports except to avoid a name collision; good package names should not require renaming [3]

 ## Interfaces